-1 Disability Coverage Disability Coverage Disability Coverage Members who are eligible to be Members who are eligible to be Employees of Towns (including Plan considered for disability retirement considered for disability retirement 1 and Plan2 opt-ins) participate in the and retire on disability, the retirement and retire on disability, the retirement Virginia Local Disability Program multiplier is 1.7% on all service, multiplier is 1.65% on all service, (VLDP) unless their local governing regardless of when it was earned, regardless of when it was earned, body provides and employer-paid purchased or granted. purchased or granted. comparable program for its members.
-VCDD members and subject to a sub- VCDD mombars and subject to a sup- VSDP members are subject to a one- VSDP members are subject to a one- year waiting period before becoming year waiting period before becoming Hybrid members (including Plan 1 eligible for non-work-related eligible for non-work related disability - · · disability benefits. benefits.
-VLDP are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.
-Purchase of Prior Service Purchase of Prior Service Purchase of Prior Service Members may be eligible to purchase Same as Plan 1.
-Defined Benefit Component: service from previous public Same as Plan 1, with the following employment, active duty military exceptions: service, an eligible period of leave or • Hybrid Retirement Plan members VRS refunded service as creditable are ineligible for ported service. service in their plan.
-Prior creditable • The cost for purchasing refunded service counts toward vesting, service is the higher of 4% of eligibility for retirement and the creditable compensation or average health insurance credit.
-Only active final compensation. members are eligible to purchase prio r - service.
-When buying service, • Plan members have one year from members must purchase their most their date of hire or return from recent period of service first. leave to purchase all but refunded Members also may be eligible to prior service at approximate normal memoris also may be eligible to cost./ After that on-year period, the nurchase periods of leave without new purchase periods of leave without pay rate for most categories of service purchase periods of leave without pay purchase periods of leave without pay rate for most categories of service purchase periods of leave without pay rate for most categories of service
+e eligible to be gability retirement bility, the retirement % on all service, n it was earned, Employees of Towns (including Plan 1 and Plan2 opt-ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides and employer-paid considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service, regardless of when it was earned,considered for disability and retire on disability multiplier is 1.65 regardless of when it was earned, sability retirement1 and Plan2 opt-ins) participate in thebility, the retirementVirginia Local Disability Program% on all service,(VLDP) unless their local governingn it was earned,body provides and employer-paid and retire on disability, the retirement multiplier is 1.7% on all service, regardless of when it was earned, regardless of when it was earned, bility, the retirementVirginia Local Disability Program% on all service, n it was earned,(VLDP) unless their local governing body provides and employer-paid multiplier is 1.7% on all service, regardless of when it was earned,multiplier is 1.65 regardless of when % on all service, (VLDP) unless their local governing n it was earned, body provides and employer-paid regardless of when it was earned, regardless of when n it was earned, body provides and employer-paid - purchased or granted. purchased or gra ted comparable program for its members comparable program for its members. year waiting period before becoming year waiting period are subject to a one- od before becoming york related disability Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.
+Purchase of Prior Service Defined Benefit Component: Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported service.
+The cost for purchasing refunded service is the higher of 4% of creditable compensation.
+Plan members have one year from their date of hire or return from leave to purchase all but refunded Members also may be eligible to prior service at approximate normal cost./ After that on-year period, the purchase periods of leave without pay. purchase periods of leave without pay. rate for most categories of service purchase periods of leave without pay. will change to actuarial cost. purchase periods of leave without pay. - purchase periods of leave without pay. ÷